 Some red flags include:

 - Asking you to commit before meeting a dog

 - Not providing a written contract

 - Not providing references from veterinarians if you ask

 - Not being registered as a non-profit

-Maybe you’re interested in adopting a Corgi, but you’re not sure if your lifestyle, space, or time will work with this; many groups are looking for fosters.
-This allows you to have a dog commitment-free to assess if it will work for you in the long term.
+Maybe you’re interested in adopting a Corgi, but you’re not sure if your lifestyle, space, or time will work with the breed.
+Well, many groups are looking for fosters.
+Consider this option as it allows you to have a dog, commitment-free, to assess whether it will work for you in the long term.

 More Information About Corgis in Michigan

 The weather in Michigan is perfectly suited for a Corgi.
 With their luxurious double coats, Corgis are made to withstand chilly weather, which tends to dominate the climate in Michigan.
 Make sure your furry friend has access to shade, frozen treats like blueberries, or a cooling mat for the hotter days.